 Additionally, IT Services also offers equipment installation, maintenance, repair services, and technical support to keep campus classrooms and university spaces in working order.

 MSU offers several types of active learning classroom configurations with varying technical capabilities.

 Classrooms with basic technical capabilities either have moveable (wheeled) chairs or have tables and chairs.
 The classrooms with wheeled chairs offer a class layout that can be rearranged within minutes depending on class needs.
 The classrooms with tables and chairs are broken up for group work as needed.
 A technology cart and at least one projector are installed in these rooms.

 Intermediate Technical Capabilities

 The room in Holden had six oval tables with seating for eight students at each table.
 There is power and video at each table.
-Three screens and projectors display content form the instructor's technology cart.
+Three screens and projectors display content from the instructor's technology cart.
 The instructor can also select, via the Crestron Touch-Panel System, which student table's content should be displayed for the class.

 The auditorium style lecture room 1200 PSS seats about 200 students and is designed to allow active learning exercises.
 The room is tiered and each tier has two rows of tables and chairs to allow students in the front row to turn around and work in groups with students in the back row of the same tier.

 Rooms for Engaged and Active Learning (REAL)

 Rooms for Engaged and Active Learning (REAL) spaces feature an instructor station, four flat panel displays around the room, dual flat panel displays at each table, and whiteboards around the room for each table.
 These rooms have 10 semi-circular tables and can generally accommodate 60 students.